 If your state allows, consider selling your products online by adding ecommerce functionality to your existing website.
 This is a particularly excellent option for CBD dispensaries, but it may be an option for cannabis brands, too.

-Cannabis-friendly software solutions like Baker and 365 Cannabis offer ecommerce capabilities to help you create a search-engine friendly menu, an online checkout process, a customer loyalty program, and pickup or delivery options.
+Cannabis-friendly software solutions like Appspensary and 365 Cannabis offer ecommerce capabilities to help you create a search-engine friendly menu, an online checkout process, a customer loyalty program, and pickup or delivery options.

 Ecommerce can help keep your customers and employees safe, while also ensuring that you can continue to sell your products uninterrupted during the pandemic.